 An archival research resource containing a vast collection of rare magazines by and for servicemen and women of all nations during the First World War.
 Over 1,500 periodicals written and illustrated by serving members of the armed forces and associated welfare organisations published between 1914 and the end of 1919 are included.

-Provides access to a broad range of previously classified federal records from 1900 to within the current decade.
-The types of materials include intelligence studies, policy papers, diplomatic correspondence, cabinet meeting minutes, briefing materials, and domestic surveillance and military reports.
+Provides online access to a broad range of previously classified federal records from 1900 to within the current decade.
+The types of declassified documents include intelligence studies, policy papers, diplomatic correspondence, cabinet meeting minutes, briefing materials, and domestic surveillance and military reports.
 Coverage: 1900-2008.

 Political affairs, Jews, refugee & relief activities, German-owned property in Rome, property rights, and the Vatican Bank.
 The collection consists of the State Departments records of the President's personal representative to Pope Pius XII.
 An Archives Unbound database.
 Coverage: 1940-1950.